 - By picturing the destination NOT the journey.
 Fill your mind with wondrous thoughts of what you’ll be doing once you arrive!
 This will help give you feelings of anticipation instead of dread.

-- One of the things that often alarms passengers are the changes in sounds within the aircraft; so if you keep on yapping away (or if you distract yourself with the things listed in the first bullet) you can distract yourself from overthinking every suspicious noise that could trigger your fear of flying.
+- One of the things that often alarms passengers other than changes in movement are the changes in sounds within the aircraft; so if you keep on yapping away (or if you distract yourself with the things listed above) you can distract yourself from overthinking every suspicious noise that could trigger your fear of flying.

-#4: Seek ‘outside’ help
+» Seek ‘outside’ help

 If all else fails, you can do either of these two things:

 Talk to the cabin crew.
-Seek for their help and advice.
+Seek their help and advice.
 They are trained to handle passengers and any kind of situation inflight; so if you are ever anxious, don’t be afraid to ring the bell because they can surely aid in making you feel more comfortable all throughout the flight.

-NOTE: You can also go to your doctor to ask for a suitable medication/drug that you can use during a flight.
+NOTE: You can also go to your doctor to ask for a suitable medication/drug that you can use during a flight to overcome fear of flying.
 Some people have used sleeping pills, herbal teas, etc. and it’s possible these could work best for you as well because they are proven to work most of the time.

 While we’re still on the topic of substances, if I may add, try to avoid caffeine and alcohol.
 For one thing, the properties of caffeine can inadvertently cause nervousness and anxiety.
-In every flight, it’s important to keep yourself well-hydrated and your blood sugar on check — coffee is something that won’t fulfill this goal.
+In every flight, it’s important to keep yourself well-hydrated and your blood sugar in check — coffee is something that won’t fulfill this goal.
 Therefore, it’s rather best to stick to water and juices.

-Whereas for alcohol, though it helps for a short while, you should know that drinking one glass during a flight would equal to drinking nearly two because when you’re high up in the air, there is less oxygen than what you would normally breathe when on ground thereby making you more intoxicated.
+Whereas for alcohol, though it helps for a short while, you should know that drinking one glass during a flight would equal to drinking nearly two.
+This is because when you’re high up in the air, there is less oxygen than what you would normally breathe when on the ground thereby making you more intoxicated.

 Like what I’ve said, I don’t think you would let this kind of fear stop you from seeing the rest of the world (take note that sea and land transportation won’t bring you fast to a lot of far-flung places).